• Twitter

 • Who

 501(c)(3) organizations serving Polk County residents living at or below 200% of the Federal Poverty Level that are launching, expanding, or continuing programs focusing on Prevention/Early Intervention & Behavioral Health.
+This includes both Returning Partners who have already received Community Wellness Funding, as well as new applicants.

 • What